Windows always needs to update? Fix it now

 5. How to install updates manually

 Once you implement any of the above fixes, you still need to download and install essential updates at your own convenience.
-Here is how to manually run Windows Update.
+Here is how to manually check for updates.

 - Open the Settings app.